EmilioBarradas/tiktok-app-api/README.md

 }
 ```

-Take a look at [tiktok-web-api-example](https://github.com/tikstock/tiktok-web-api-example) for an up to date web API using this module.
+Take a look at [tiktok-web-api-example](https://github.com/tikstock/tiktok-web-api-example) for an up-to-date web API using this module.

 Installation
 ---